 Eyelid surgery, also known as blepharoplasty, can involve the upper eyelids, lower eyelids, or both.
-Eyelid surgery typically involves removal of the excess skin from the eyelids and contouring of the fat pads that often show up as puffy areas around the eyes.
+The procedure typically involves removal of the excess skin from the eyelids and contouring of the fat pads that often show up as puffy areas around the eyes.
 Dark circles under the eyes that are caused by shadowing from the fat pads often will be improved, but dark circles caused by pigmentary conditions of the skin are not specifically addressed.
 Patients often begin to consider eyelid surgery after friends tell them that they “look tired,” when in reality their droopy eyelids cause them to appear tired or older than they feel.

-Eyelid Surgery Procedure
+How Is the Eyelid Surgery Procedure Performed?

-Eyelid Surgery Recovery
+Upper Eyelid Surgery

 The surgery will be performed in Dr. Durst’s in-office surgical suite under either general or local anesthesia.
 This surgery typically does not require an overnight stay.
 You will go home with eye patches that you will need to wear for a couple of days.
 Patients often are surprised that there usually is very little pain or swelling after eyelid surgery, and they find that they only need pain medication for the first day.
 Swelling is mild to moderate, and many patients are out and about with sunglasses about three to four days after surgery.
 Most individuals return to work in approximately five to seven days.
 The incisions from eyelid surgery heal very quickly, and they generally can be covered with makeup in about two weeks.
 After approximately four to six weeks, the incisions often are imperceptible.
 Dr. Durst will advise you regarding your activities after surgery, but most patients can resume light exercising at around two weeks after surgery and be back to full activity at about three weeks after surgery.